 Although this material is a cheap and effective insulator, the tiny particles can get into the respiratory system, causing all sorts of illnesses later in life which often includes different cancers and illnesses related to the lungs.
 To prevent asbestos from harming you, your tenants or employees in commercial buildings, surveys need to be carried out, especially if the building was constructed before 2000.

 How Many Types of Asbestos Surveys Are There?

 There are two types of asbestos surveys and depending on a few factors and any building could require either one.
 The difference between these two surveys is that one is more intrusive so could damage the property more, whereas the other is less intrusive.

 This survey is less intrusive and will cause less damage to the building when the survey is being carried out.
 As the name suggests, its aim is to manage the asbestos and see where it is and if it will sauce harm to the occupants.

 All lofts and basements will be accessed and samples will be taken to be tested.
-This is the most common survey carried out and if you are not having any work done on your building, this is most likely the asbestos survey and professional will opt for.
+This is the most common survey carried out and if you are not having any work done on your building, this is most likely the asbestos management surveys and and the type of surveys that professionals will opt for.